Kudla--Rapoport cycles and derivatives of local densities: Fourier transform: the geometric side

 Now assume $u\in \Lambda$ and $u\neq 0$.
-Choose an orthogonal basis $\{e_1,e_2,e_3\}$ of $\Lambda$ (so the norm of them all have valuation one).
+Choose an orthogonal basis $\{e_1,e_2,e_3\}$ of $\Lambda$ (so the norms of them all have valuation one).
 Let $L$ be the rank two lattice generated by $e_1,e_2$.
-Now we note that, by Theorem \ref{thm:horizontal} and Theorem \ref{thm:n=2} part (i), as $1$-cycles on $\CN_3$,
+Now we note that, by Theorem \ref{thm:horizontal} and Theorem \ref{thm:n=2} part (i),

 where each of $\CZ(M)\simeq \CN_1$ since $M$ is self-dual.
 There are exactly $q+1$ such $M$.

 Let $u\in \Lambda \setminus \{0\}$, and write it in terms of the chosen basis

 Assume that $\lambda_3\neq 0$, and let $a_3=2\,\val(\lambda_3)+1$ (an odd integer).
 By \cite{Terstiege2013}, we may calculate all of the intersection numbers